-- TOP ESSENTIALS: Life Raft sized for entire crew, an EPIRB and a pre-packed "Ditch Bag" to supply life raft in emergency.
-Plus check out the new SOS Distress Light - Electronic Flare! - Automatic Identification System (A.I.S.) installed use to track commercial vessels' course & speed to avoid collisions. - Ham Radio with Marine SSB and Pactor E-mail installed, even if there is no licensed ham operator on board.
+- 1. TOP ESSENTIALS: Life Raft sized for entire crew, an EPIRB and a pre-packed "Ditch Bag" to supply life raft in emergency. - 2.
+Automatic Identification System (A.I.S.) installed use to track commercial vessels' course & speed to avoid collisions. - 3.
+Ham Radio with Marine SSB and Pactor E-mail installed, even if there is no licensed ham operator on board.
 In emergency Hams will talk to anyone, for either medical or vessel assistance.
-Use to monitor the maritime mobile HAMS for upto-date news & weather even if there is no satellite coverage. - 4.
-"Jack-Lines" installed on each side of the length of the boat. - Personal Flotation Device (PFD) with Safety Harness for each crew/person on board. - Personal Strobes & Whistles on Lanyards for each crew/person on board. - Man Overboard Pole with 20-feet of floating line attached to Horseshoe Buoy equipped with Sea Anchor and Man Overboard Strobe - SOS Distress Light for use here too! - 8.
+Use also to monitor the maritime mobile ham nets for up-to-date news & weather even when there is no satellite coverage. - 4.
+"Jack-Lines" installed on each side of the length of the boat. - 5.
+Personal Flotation Device (PFD) with Safety Harness for each crew/person on board. - 6.
+Personal Strobes & Whistles on Lanyards for each crew/person on board. - Man Overboard Pole with 20-feet of floating line attached to Horseshoe Buoy equipped with Sea Anchor and Man Overboard Strobe. - 8.
 Boarding Ladder or other means to get back on board. - 9.
 Radar Reflector/Detector. - 10.
 Masthead Strobe (Not legal except in an emergency). - 11.
 Flashlight for each area of boat (with extra batteries and bulbs) or battery-less light.
 LED-type works great here too. - 12.
-Powerful Spotlight or light beam gun. - Custom First Aid Kit (to meet personal needs & possible illness or accidental injury - & cruisers all say you'll need more GOOD band-aids!!) plus Chlorine Bleach to sanitize water. - 14.
+Powerful Spotlight or light beam gun. - 13.
+Custom First Aid Kit (to meet personal needs, possible illness and accidental injury) plus Chlorine Bleach to sanitize water. - 14.
 One Rigid Bucket per person (for bucket brigade). - 15.
 Air Horn and Horn Refill Can. - 16.
 Boom Gallows, Boom Crutch, or "Lazy Jacks" to secure boom(s) when not in use, or if /when a topping lift breaks. - 17.
-Lead Line for sounding. - Anchors, Chain & Rode in multiple copies, with extra Shackles, Swivels, Seizing Wire & Chafe Gear, plus Anchor Buoy with line for quick deployment in emergency.
+Lead Line for sounding. - Anchors, Chain, & Rode in multiple copies, with extra Shackles, Swivels, Seizing Wire & Chafe Gear, plus Anchor Buoy with line for quick deployment in emergency.

 Anchoring Note: A proficient anchor system is your best insurance.
 Have different anchors and anchoring gear on board to be able to leave one or two behind in a hurry and still have enough left to securely anchor again.
-One monster "Storm Hook" is advisable-but not too big (!) - Be able to readily carry a Storm Hook on deck for quick deployment.
+One monster "Storm Hook" is advisable-but not too big (!) - be able to carry on deck and deploy.